percona/k8spg-docs/docs/custom-registry.md

 # Use Docker images from a custom registry

-Using images from a private Docker registry may required for privacy, security or other reasons.
+Using images from a private Docker registry may be required for privacy, security or other reasons.
 In these cases, Percona Operator for PostgreSQL allows the use of a custom registry This following example illustrates how this can be done by the example of the Operator deployed in the OpenShift environment.